-If the SYNRA type is zero, the SYNRA control field is a bit array indicating which receivers in the AID range 1000 to 1021 are to accept the MPDU.
-B26 corresponds to AID 1000 and B47 corresponds to AID 1021.
-If the bit corresponding to an AID is 0, the STA having that AID for its association with the transmitter shall discard the MPDU.
+If the SYNRA type is zero, the SYNRA control field consists of an E/I subfield, an AID offset subfield and an AID bitmap subfield.
+The E/I subfield is a single bit indicating if the STAs having AIDs for its association with the transmitter and not specifically indicated in the AID bit map shall discard or pass the MPDU.
+If the bit in the E/I subfield is 0, the STA not specifically indicated shall discard the MPDU.
+If the bit in the E/I subfield is 1, the STA not specifically indicated shall pass the MPDU through the address 1 filter.
+The AID offset subfield is a value corresponding to the value of the AID that will be included or excluded by the value of the first bit (B40) of the AID bitmap subfield.
+The AID bitmap subfield is a bit array indicating which receivers in the bitmap are to accept or exclude the MPDU.
+B40 corresponds to AID equal to the AID offset, the next bit B41 will correspond to the AID offset plus 1, and the remaining bits will correspond to the sequential AIDs, with B47 corresponds to AID offset plus 7..
+If the bit in the AID bitmap is 0, the STA having that AID for its association with the transmitter shall discard the MPDU.
 If the bit is a 1, the MPDU passes the address 1 filter.
+The structure of a SYNRA type 0 control subfield is shown in Figure 9-xx.

 If the SYNRA is type 3, the receiver discards the MPDU.

 If the SYNRA type is 1 or 2, the SYNRA is called an extended SYNRA and the Control Field is considered to be composed of an 8-bit unsigned Extended SYNRA Size subfield and an Extended SYNRA Second subfield as shown in Figure 9-91 Extended SYNRA control subfields.
 For extended SYNRA types, there is an Extended SYNRA Information field as described below.